To work this inter-active site and use your time effectively you need to know this stuff.

 The simple protocol is that clicking any Article or Section Number moves to the next level of detail - and finally, in a new tab, to the interactive page dedicated exclusively to that Section.
 At any time use your back arrow of your browser to go back or forward within the tab.

-The fixed content is at the top and the first interactive element is an opportunity to vote for or against the Original Model Section followed by space to publish Amendments to the Section.
+The fixed content of interactive pages is at the top and the first active element is an opportunity to vote for the Original Model Section.
+This is identified by its pale blue shading and is followed by space to publish Amendments to the Section.
 Each has a facility to publish any number of Comments below – but you have to register/sign in before these triggers appear.

 At the end of the Consultation period the most popular options will be clearly ranked and thus provide a valuable element in a future Constitutional Convention.